backdrop-contrib/slick/README.txt

 Thanks.

-SUBMITTING PATCHES OR BUG REPORTS
+SUBMITTING PATCHES OR ISSUES
 --------------------------------------------------------------------------------
+SUBMITTING PATCHES OR ISSUES
+Please consider the following to help you explain better, and to help us understand better your bug reports, or patches as needed: https://www.drupal.org/issue-summaries https://www.drupal.org/node/1326662

+o If you hate formalism, consider a line, or two in the body text. o Avoid explaining everything in the title. o Use body text for explanation purposes. o If language is a barrier, use google translate, or alike.

+1. SUBMITTING ISSUES
-When submitting bug reports, please be kind with proper reproduction, and enough details.
-Mentioning library version, module version, active theme, or anything which may help us identify issue better would be very helpful.
-Please consider the following to help you explain better and to help us understand better your bug reports, or patches as needed: https://www.drupal.org/issue-summaries https://www.drupal.org/node/1326662
+When submitting bug reports, please: o Be kind with proper reproduction, and enough details. o Mentioning library version, module version, active theme, or anything which may help us identify issue better would be very helpful. o Check out dups. o If unsure, file it a support request.
+We'll mark a bug a bug even if you file it under support requests.

+2. SUBMITTING PATCHES
+We consider a patch as help, they consider it a sale, so thank you in advanced!
+In order for you to help, or buy, us successfully, please consider: o communicating and filling out the body text with proper explanations, not in comments.
+I've seen patches which broke a module, so explanation is a must.
+  If you have no time to write it in the body text, please hold off till later! o providing optional links to the change records, or docs, if any. o providing links to docs is a must for coding standards issues.
+  This also let us, you and me, learn from the actual docs, not told by tools!
+  We can just run `drupalcs ...`, but help is welcome, too, in case a miss. o providing reproduction steps for bug reports is a must.
+No repro, no bugs.

+You must speak like human to human, and help us respect you, and your time.
+Dumping patches with empty body text will be disregarded, till the above is met.

+Thank you for your kind consideration, cooperation, and contribution!

 TROUBLESHOOTING
 --------------------------------------------------------------------------------
-- When upgrading from Slick v1.3.6 to later version, try to resave options at: o admin/config/media/slick o admin/structure/types/manage/CONTENT_TYPE/display o admin/structure/views/view/VIEW_NAME
+- When upgrading from Slick v1.3.6 to later version, try to re-save options at: o admin/config/media/slick o admin/structure/types/manage/CONTENT_TYPE/display o admin/structure/views/view/VIEW_NAME